oscar-project/documentation/docs/quickstart.md

 ```

 1. Newline-separated content.
-2. Headers from the crawled dumps, untouched.
+2. Headers from the crawled dumps are left untouched.
 See the [WARC specification](https://iipc.github.io/warc-specifications/specifications/warc-format/warc-1.1/#named-fields) for more info.
 3. Since `warc_headers` are copied and content can be altered by [Ungoliant](TODO), `content-length` and `warc-block-digest` can be different from actual values.
 4. Document-level identification.
-Computation details can be found [here](todo).
+Computation details can be found on the [OSCAR 22.01 paper](https://aclanthology.org/2022.lrec-1.463/).
-5. TODO
+5. Perplexity of the document, computed using a KenLM model trained on harmful content.
+See [this pre-print](https://arxiv.org/abs/2212.10440) for more info.
+The lower this number is, the higher the probability that it will contain harmful or adult content.
+This annotation will be changed from `harmful_pp` to `harmful_ppl`in future releases.
 6. Locality Sensitive Hash of the documents' content, using [TLSH](https://tlsh.org/).
 Useful for both exact and near deduplication.
-7. _(Corresponds to `annotations` pre-2301)_ Potential quality warnings.
+7. _(Corresponds to `annotations` pre-23.01)_ Potential quality warnings.
 Based on content/sentence length.
-See [here]() for more info.
+See [[OSCAR 22.01 paper](https://aclanthology.org/2022.lrec-1.463/) for more info.
-8. Blocklist-bsaed categories.
+8. Blocklist-based categories.
 Uses the [UT1 Blocklist](https://dsi.ut-capitole.fr/blacklists/index_en.php), plus custom additions (TODO).
 Please refer to the UT1 website for categories description.
+Note that the descriptions are in French.
 9. Sentence-level identifications.
-A `null` value means no identification with a good enough threshold (>0.8 on 2301).
+A `null` value means no identification with a good enough threshold (>0.8 on 23.01).

 ## Getting access